 If you’re teaming up with a local nutrition pro, figure out what works best for the both of you: Will you exchange referrals?
 Go with affiliate-type commissions?
 Come up with a barter system?

 There are lots of options, although my experience suggests that affiliate/referral commissions work best.
 With affiliate commissions, you determine a commission rate.
 Your affiliate partner pays you that rate for each person you refer to them.
-(And vice versa if they’re referring clients to you.)
+(And vice versa if they’re referring clients/patients to you.)

 This type of revenue sharing model is commonly used in the digital/online world but there’s no reason it can’t be done offline too.
 Obviously, you can negotiate whatever you agree is fair, but a commission of 10 to 20 percent on each coaching package sold is standard.

 For example, let’s say you decide you want to partner with us.
 As a Precision Nutrition Certification student or graduate you can become a referral partner of ours.
-You contact us, sign up for our affiliate program, and you’re given a special link to share with clients for them to learn more about Precision Nutrition Coaching.
+You contact us, sign up for our affiliate program, and you’re given a special link to share with clients or patients for them to learn more about Precision Nutrition Coaching.

-For each client you think is a good candidate, you share that link with them.
+For each client/patient you think is a good candidate, you share that link with them.
 And if they go on to sign up for coaching, you get paid a generous percentage of the sale.

 This is just an example, of course.
 You could set up a similar relationship with any other nutrition coach or nutrition company you choose, as long as they’re amenable.